Barrio Fino en Directo: Background

 In 2004, following the success of "Gasolina" and his third studio album Barrio Fino, Yankee embarked at the Barrio Fino World Tour to promote the album.
 In December 2004, Yankee performed at the Coliseo de Puerto Rico, becoming the first urban act to do so.
 As of July 2005, Barrio Fino had sold over 1.5 million copies worldwide.
 On July 27, 2005 it was revealed to the press the dates of Yankee US leg of the tour under the name Who's Your Daddy Tour including a presentation co-headlined with Carlos Vives at Madison Square Garden in New York City.
 Also, at the same press conference, he explained his intentions to release a DVD recorded during his concert in Puerto Rico the past year titled Barrio Fino en Directo.
 Other sources stated that the live album and the DVD were going to include footage of the tour along with new recorded songs, and was set to be released late that year along with the movie Talento de Barrio, and with his clothing line and shoe line with the partnership of Reebok.

 On August 30, 2005, Yankee signed a distribution contract with Interescope Records.
 On the press note, he stated his intentions to release his new album El Cartel in November of the same year and Barrio Fino Directo in early 2006.
 On October 16, 2005, Daddy Yankee performed as the last act at the closure day of the Festival Presidente in Santo Domingo, Dominican Republic in front of 50,000 fans.
 It was the first urban act to perform at the festival.
 The album was set to be released in September 2005, however it was pushed back for unknown reasons.
 The first single, "Rompe", was released on September 30, 2005.
 In late November 2005, MTV announced that the release date was December 13, 2005, and the album was going to include five new tracks produced by Urba y Monserrate and Luny Tunes.

 Critical reception

 Barrio Fino en Directo received mixed to positive reviews.
 Jason Birchmeier from Allmusic gave it a score of 3.5 out of 5, and stated "The new studio recordings are all promising, raising the level of anticipation for Daddy's next studio album to a ridiculous level".
+On the same hand, Eric Cohen from The Ottawa Citizen In a three-star review, Eric Cohen of Blender praised Barrio Fino En Directo for its energetic live atmosphere and noted that Daddy Yankee’s command of the crowd translated effectively on record.
+However, he also felt that listening to the album from start to finish could become repetitive, suggesting that the accompanying DVD offered a more compelling experience.